Skip to Main Content

 Where a Romanian Production Services Partner Adds Real Value

-On Romanian rebate-eligible projects, the Romanian production services company is not a logistics vendor — it is the legal claimant of the rebate.
+Here is the layout.
+On Romanian rebates-eligible projects, the Romanian production services firm is not a logistics vendor — it is the legal claimant of the rebates.
 That changes the relationship and the value it brings to the producer's table.

-• Acts as the registered Romanian production company that files the rebate application with the CNC
+• Acts as the registered Romanian production firm that files the rebates application with the CNC

 • Contracts vendors and crew under Romanian law so the spend qualifies from day one

-• Maintains the audit-ready documentation package the CNC and authorised auditor require for certification
+• Keeps the audit-ready records package the CNC and signed off auditor need for certification

-• Coordinates with the producer's cashflow lender to assign the rebate certificate and unlock financing during the Romanian shoot
+• Coordinates with the producer's cashflow lender to assign the rebates certificate and unlock funding during the Romanian shoot

 Pre-Production: Structuring the Romanian Spend